Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Accelerated Noisy Power Method

 with $c:=\frac{1}{32}$.
 Then, for $t \geqslant T$, $\sin\theta_k(\bU_k, \bX_t) \leqslant \varepsilon$, where

 \end{theorem}

 We make the following comments regarding our result:

 \textbf{Convergence rate.}\quad Under our assumptions, the convergence rate of ANPM matches the rate of the noiseless Power Method with Momentum given in Corollary 2 of \citet{xu2018stochastic}.
-The optimal rate is obtained by choosing $\beta = \beta^* := \lambda_{k+1}^2/4$, giving a convergence rate of order $\tilde{\mathcal{O}}(\sqrt{\lambda_k/(\lambda_k - \lambda_{k+1})})$, which is the optimal worst-case rate achievable by a Krylov subspace method in the noiseless setting.
+The optimal rate is obtained by choosing $\beta = \beta^\star := \lambda_{k+1}^2/4$, giving a convergence rate of order $\tilde{\mathcal{O}}(\sqrt{\lambda_k/(\lambda_k - \lambda_{k+1})})$, which is the optimal worst-case rate achievable by a Krylov subspace method in the noiseless setting.
 In that case, the rate improves by a square root factor of the eigengap over the non-accelerated Noisy Power Method, yielding substantial speedups for small gaps.

-\textbf{Noise conditions.}\quad Our conditions on the noise $\{\bXi_t\}_{t\geqslant 0}$ match with those of the Noisy Power Method given in \citet{hardt14} when $\beta = \beta^*$.
+\textbf{Noise conditions.}\quad Our conditions on the noise $\{\bXi_t\}_{t\geqslant 0}$ match those of the Noisy Power Method given in \citet{hardt14} when $\beta = \beta^\star$.
 Our proof highlights the different impact of the two components $\bU_k^\top \bXi_t$ and $\bU_{-k}^\top \bXi_t$ on the convergence of ANPM.
 The component $\bU_{-k}^\top \bXi_t$ causes a constant term of order $\varepsilon$ to appear in the upper bound on $\sin\theta_k(\bU_k, \bX_t)$, while the component $\bU_k^\top \bXi_t$ affects a geometrically decaying term in the upper bound.
 Condition \eqref{eq:noiseconda} then ensures that the noise does not make the estimates drift too far away from $\bU_k$, while condition \eqref{eq:noisecondb} ensures that the impact of the noise on the geometric term does not overwhelm the impact of $\bA$'s top-$k$ eigenvalues.
 In comparison to the work of \citet{xu2023anpm}, our noise conditions are significantly milder for small gaps, as shown in \cref{tab:comp_npm}.
 In particular, our bounds scale proportionally with the gap, while those of \citet{xu2023anpm} decay exponentially with it.
-Note that the dependency on $\cos\theta_k(\bU_k, \bX_t)$ in \eqref{eq:noisecondb} is not restrictive in practice, as $\cos\theta_k(\bU_k, \bX_t) = \mathcal{O}(\cos\theta_k(\bU_k, \bX_0))$ as shown in \cref{lemma:ht_exp_decay} in the Appendix.
-In most practical scenarios, it is impossible to control the noise magnitude in the directions $\bU_k$ and $\bU_{-k}$.
-However, a simple sufficient condition for \eqref{eq:noiseconda}-\eqref{eq:noisecondb} to hold is
+Our conditions \eqref{eq:noiseconda}-\eqref{eq:noisecondb} depend on $\cos\theta_k(\bU_k, \bX_t)$ and involve the components of the noise in the directions $\bU_k$ and $\bU_{-k}$, which are typically unknown quantities in practice.
+However, for $\varepsilon \leqslant \tan\theta_k(\bU_k, \bX_0)$, using \cref{lemma:ht_exp_decay} in the Appendix, one can show that a simple sufficient condition for \eqref{eq:noiseconda}-\eqref{eq:noisecondb} to hold is